highlight/highlight/internal-docs/rfcs/002-feed-clickhouse-migration.md

 However, we'll need to benchmark the performance of different approaches for querying sessions and errors in ClickHouse.
 Ie.
 1. having 3 separate tables matching what’s stored in Postgres and join them at query time
-2. denormalize fields and save a copy of their values with each session (as we do with OpenSearch)
+2. denormalize fields and save a copy of their values with each session/error (as we do with OpenSearch)
-3. treat queryable session columns as fields too and denormalize with a format like (field_type, field_name, field_value, session_id), then look up the full session objects in postgres after getting ids from clickhouse
+3. treat queryable session/error columns as fields too and denormalize with a format like (field_type, field_name, field_value, id), then look up the full session/error objects in postgres after getting ids from clickhouse

 Migrating data should be straightforward with a ClickHouse query as per [this blog](https://clickhouse.com/blog/migrating-data-between-clickhouse-postgres).
 We can start by copying the current PostgreSQL schema and determining what the ClickHouse SQL queries replacing the OpenSearch queries will look like.